Ann’s Snack Bar in Atlanta has a Ghetto Burger

 Ms. Ann Price Has Passed Away

 April 20th, 2015 – Ms. Ann passed away last Saturday at the age of 72.
-She will be remembered not only for her food but for the experience that was “eating at Ann’s Snack Bar.”
-Her best-known creation was the Ghetto Burger (Double cheeseburger w/bacon, grilled onions, ketchup, mustard & chili).
+She will be remembered for her food and the experience of “eating at Ann’s Snack Bar.”
+Her best-known creation was the Ghetto Burger (Double cheeseburger with bacon, grilled onions, ketchup, mustard & chili).

 Rest in peace, Ms. Ann.